Neubauer-Group/UFOManager/README.md

 $ Please enter your needed pdg code: code1,code2, ...
 $ Please enter your needed particle name: name1,name2, ...
 ```
+Note: Your input particles should not be all elementary particles!!!

-Then, you will get the feedback about which metadata files contain information matching you input.
+Then, you will get a feedback table containing metadata file name, model name, paper_id, and description of UFO models fit your search.

 Also, you can restart the search.
 ```bash
 $ Do you still want to search for models?
 Please type in Yes or No. Yes or No
 ```